Alliance Integrated Metaliks Ltd.

-The Company has received the necessary declaration from each Independent Director inaccordance with Section 149 (7) of the Companies Act 2013 that they meet the criteria of independence as provided in Section 149(6) ofthe Companies Act 2013 and Regulations 16 & 25 of SEBI (Listing Obligations &Disclosure Requirements) Regulations 2015.
+All the Independent Directors of the Company have given their respective requisitedeclarations that they meet the criteria of independence as provided in Section 149(6) ofthe Companies Act 2013 and Regulations 16 & 25 of SEBI (Listing Obligations &Disclosure Requirements) Regulations 2015.

-Report that forms part of this Annual Report.
+Report that forms part of the Annual Report.
 The intervening gap between the meetingswas within the period prescribed under the Companies Act 2013 and SEBI ListingRegulations 2015.

-As per SEBI(Listing Obligations and Disclosure Requirements) Regulations2015 andCompanies Act 2013 the Board evaluated the effectiveness of its functioning and that of the committees andof individual Directors by seeking their inputs on various aspects of Board/Committeegovernance such as the Board composition and structure effectiveness ofboard processes active participation and contribution of directors in the Board/Committee meetings andthe fulfillment of Directors obligation and their fiduciaryresponsibilities.
+As per SEBI(Listing Obligations and Disclosure Requirements) Regulations2015 andCompanies Act 2013 the Board evaluated the effectiveness of its functioning and that ofthe committees and of individual Directors by seeking their inputs on various aspects ofBoard/Committee governance such as the Board composition and structure effectiveness ofboard processes active participation and contribution of directors in the Board/Committee meetings and the fulfilment of Directors obligation and their fiduciaryresponsibilities.

-Further the Independent Directors at their meeting reviewed the performance of theBoard Chairman of the Board and of Non Executive Directors.
-The meeting also reviewedthe co-ordination between the Company management and the Board which is required for theBoard to perform their duties effectively and reasonably perform their duties.
+Further the Independent Directors at their meeting reviewed the performance of theBoard Chairman of the Board and of the Non-Executive Directors.
+The meeting also reviewedthe co-ordination between the Company management and the Board which is required for theBoard to perform their duties effectively and reasonably.

 INTERNAL FINANCIAL CONTROL SYSTEMS AND THEIR ADEQUACY